 Accounting PhD Placements

 The University of Pittsburgh Katz Graduate School is one of the best programs in the country with respect to our placements.
 View recent placements from our program.

 Accounting PhD Distinguished Alumni

-Many of the University of Pittsburgh Katz Graduate School Accounting PhD Program alumni are now chaired professors at top buisiness schools:
+Many of the University of Pittsburgh Katz Graduate School Accounting PhD Program alumni are now chaired professors at top business schools:

 Accounting PhD Honors, Awards, and Editorial Positions

-- The Deloitte Foundation awards a very competitive $25,000 Doctoral Fellowship each year to 10 students in the country.
-In the past 3 years, two of our students (Patrick Martin in 2010 and Bryan Stikeleather in 2012) have received these prestigious fellowships.
+The Deloitte Foundation awards a very competitive $25,000 Doctoral Fellowship each year to 10 students in the country.
+Since 2010, three of our students (Patrick Martin in 2010, Bryan Stikeleather in 2012, and Michele Frank in 2014) have received these prestigious fellowships.